mrdominguez/cloudera-manager-cli/README.md

 3. Environment variables (using the `export` command)
 4. Default credentials (*admin*/*admin*)

-## Suported cluster/service/role actions
+## Suported cluster/service/role commands

-To execute an action, set `-a={commandName}` in the appropriate context.
-These are the supported actions:
+In addition to the actions listed in the usage section, to execute a command endpoint, set `-a={commandName}` in the appropriate context.
+These are the supported commands:

 Role actions
 - `/clusters/{clusterName}/services/{serviceName}/roleCommands/{commandName}`